hsanjuan/ipfsclusterspec/README.md

 IPFS Cluster specification
 ==========================

-This document is just gathering some random and naïve thoughts on how to implement an IPFS cluster solution.
-It's work in progress and written in a way I understand it, without caring much about if it is comprehensible to a different mind than mine.
+This document is just gathering some random and thoughts on how to implement an IPFS cluster solution.
+It's work in progress.

 Related issue: https://github.com/ipfs/notes/issues/58